Drink and drug driving

 You cannot calculate your alcohol limit, so do not try – it depends on the amount and type of drink, your weight, sex, age, and metabolism.

 Drinking any alcohol – even a small drink – makes you a worse driver because you do not judge speed and distance as well and you do not react as quickly.
-The only safe way is to not drink alcohol at all.
+The only really safe way is to not drink alcohol and drive at all.

 If you are convicted for a drink or drug drive offence, you: